hopsoft/universalid/README.md

 This short list highlights the flexibility and convenience of encoding complex Ruby objects into a compact, URL-safe format, making the Universal ID library a powerful tool for various uses in web development, API design, data management, and more. **The possibilities are endless and only limited by your imagination!**

-> :information_source: While Universal ID has built in support for ActiveRecord, there is not a direct dependency on anything Rails related.
-This means you can use Univeral ID on **any Ruby project**.

 <!-- Tocer[start]: Auto-generated, don't remove. -->

 ## Table of Contents